Why are horses euthanised when they break a leg?

 In the vast majority of cases, horses recover perfectly well and race on after fractures, just like humans.

-While horse racing antis will claim that the reason for euthanising a horse with a broken leg is a financial decision, in reality, the monetary cost is typically irrelevant.
+While horse racing antis will claim that the reason for a horse being euthanised with a broken leg is a financial decision, in reality, the monetary cost is typically irrelevant.
 Unfortunately, in some rare cases, euthanising the horse is the best thing for their long-term welfare.

 On the face of it, it seems like a horrible thing to do.
 And it’s not a choice that’s taken lightly by anyone.
 So, let us explain the reasons why it is, on rare occasions, the best thing to do.